 2. Provide all of the necessary information straight away.
 It should be at the forefront of your website.

-You need to include your best work, and provide context for it.
-Don’t overcrowd your portfolio with every single piece or minor detail.
+Mher: You need to include your best work and provide context for it.
+But, on the other hand, don’t overcrowd your portfolio with every single piece or minor detail.

-I prefer to start with the basics, such as my name, age, workplace and professional experience.
-However, I also like to speak about my hobbies and passions so that people get a better idea of who I am as a person.
-I might dedicate a couple of sentences to my love for windsurfing, or mention the genre of music which makes me feel like my best self.
+Mher: I prefer to start with the basics, such as my name, age, workplace, and professional experience.
+However, I also like to speak about my hobbies and passions to get a better idea of who I am.
+For example, I might dedicate a couple of sentences to my love for windsurfing or mention the genre of music that makes me feel like my best self.

-Ok thanks Mher, any final advice for people just starting to create their portfolio?
+Ucraft: Ok, thanks, Mher!
+Any final advice for people just starting to create their portfolios?

-Sure.
-Make sure to take the following points into account:
+Mher: Yes.
+Make sure to consider the following points: